berrak/MyMacros/README.md

 ├── sensors
 └── usb
 ```
- One solution to `reduce the depth and still have useful symbolic links` is to adapt a sketch naming convention instead.
+ Our best solution to **`reduce the depth and still have useful symbolic links`** is to adapt a sketch naming convention instead.
 For example, use the camel case naming strategy where the first parts repeat the above hierarchy.
-Thus the built-in `Blink.ino` is saved as `basicBlink.ino` directly below `CODE`.
+Thus the built-in `Blink.ino` is saved as **`basicBlink.ino`** direct below `CODE` but create first the directory **`basicBlink`** for the Arduino sketch.

 ## Add a symbolic link (manually) in the device tree to the code directory